 Enter the destination URL

-Paste in your target destination URL, type in the Link Text associated with the link and tick the ‘Open link in a new window/tab’ check box to open the link in a new window/tab …
+Paste in the URL of your target destination, enter the Link Text| (anchor text) you want to display in your link, and choose tick the ‘Open link in a new tab’ checkbox to open the link in a new tab.

 Or link to existing content